leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

    When a vertex group is created, then it is also automatically marked as the *Active Group*.
-   This is indicated by setting the background of the panel entry to a light grey color.
+   This is indicated by setting the background of the panel entry to a light gray color.
 If you have two or more groups in the list, then you can change the active group by :kbd:`LMB` on the corresponding entry in the Vertex Groups panel.